PeterWangIntel/crosswalk-website/Writing-a-crosswalk-java-extension-on-android.md

   }
 ]
 ```
-* Call the APIs in the web page.
+* Call the create web APIs in the web app.
 ```
 <html>
 <head>